mboguslaw97/ChatApp_legacy/README.md

 # Group Chat App
-App to create, browse, and join public group chats.
-This app was made with Expo, TypeScript, React-Native, GraphQL, and AWS Amplify.
-Husky ensures quality code with ESLint and Prettier on commit.
+Create, browse, and join both private and public group chats!
+Coming soon to Android and IOS!

+Made with Expo, React-Native, TypeScript, and AWS Amplify, Cognito User Pools, AppSync, DynamoDB, and S3.